Local News Map

 Would PINF consider changing our methodology?

-We are seeking additional funding to build on the map, which would allow us to continue to update the methodology, the data-checking tools, and the visualisation, for an ever more accurate and detailed picture.
+We are constantly seeking additional funding to build on the map, which would allow us to continue to update the methodology, the data-checking tools, and the visualisation, for an ever more accurate and detailed picture.
 However, no map will ever perfectly reflect the constantly changing variety of news outlets.

 Could this data be crowdsourced?